 Remote and On-Demand Career Center Services for Students & Alumni

-Career Center services and events are being offered virtually and employers are recruiting virtually!
+Career Center services and events are offered remotely and on-demand and employers are recruiting virtually!

-All UNT students and alumni can access virtual services and remote opportunities available through the Career Center and highlighted below to assist in achieving their career goals.
-The Career Center is continuing to expand the virtual programs and offerings so check back frequently.
+All UNT students and alumni can access remote and on-demand opportunities available through the Career Center and highlighted below to assist in achieving your career goals.

 Career Coaching and Internship Advising Meetings

 UNT Career Coaches and Internship Specialists are available for one-on-one coaching/advising sessions with students and alumni.
 Staff is available in-person and by phone, Zoom, and email.
 When scheduling an appointment online, please indicate if you would like an in-person, phone, email or Zoom meeting.
 Current students can schedule an appointment through Navigate, and alumni can schedule an appointment through Handshake.

 To find your Career Coach or Internship Specialist, select the Career Community for the College or School associated with your major.
 (If you don’t know which College or School to select, you can find it in the UNT Degree Programs list.)
 In the Career Community, scroll down to Schedule an Appointment where you can access your Career Coach and Internship Specialist.

 Career Center Website

 Within each College Career Community, you will find information to help you Discover Your Path, Explore Majors and Careers, Gain Experience, and Achieve Your Goals.
 In addition, the resources and tools below are available on-demand to assist you with your career journey.

 - Resources – An extensive library that can be filtered by topic and college.
 Popular topics include tips on resume writing and cover letters plus the best action verbs to use to describe your accomplishments.

-- Blogs – The Blogs include information and advice on popular career topics from students, employers and other sources.
+- Blogs – The include information and advice on popular career topics from students, employers and other sources.

 - Featured Jobs and Internships – Employment opportunities for UNT students and alumni that can be filtered by college and by job type.